 The object-world is dead because its forms are fixed and frozen, although it is coded, freighted and invested with desire, power and, sometimes, rapidly and exceedingly mutable social meaning.
-In 'Dream Kitsch', Benjamin noted that what formerly was claimed as art 'begins at a distance of two meters from the body' (Benjamin 2001, 5), through mass-produced objects and an object-world shifted towards the individual subject, peeling away emotions, foregrounding fantasies, acting like mass-produced objects, kitsch and clutter demand their right to exist and to be decoded, for they have overridden the traditional relationship with objects, including art-objects.
+In 'Dream Kitsch', Benjamin noted that what formerly was claimed as art 'begins at a distance of two meters from the body' (Benjamin 2001, 5), through mass-produced objects and an object-world shifted towards the individual subject, peeling away emotions, foregrounding fantasies, acting like mass-produced images or the montaged fragments, in that it met the viewer halfway.
+Mass-produced objects, kitsch and clutter demand their right to exist and to be decoded, for they have overridden the traditional relationship with objects, including art-objects.
 For the consumer, the mass-produced object 'offers itself to his groping touch and finally builds its figures inside him to form a being, who could be called der moblierte Mensch (an ornamented person or a tenant)' (Benjamin 2001, 4).